new low vision assistive device for those with macular degeneration and other

 It can recognize money notes and some other basic items.
 You can also teach it new things that are important to you, such as the contents of your pantry.

-With facial recognition, a future feature we’re working on, the device won’t have to store 7 billion faces in its memory, rather, the user will teach it the people they care about - family, friends, neighbors, doctors, etc.
+With facial recognition, the device won’t have to store 7 billion faces in its memory, rather, the user will teach it the people they care about - family, friends, neighbors, doctors, etc.

 Today you can teach it dozens of products, and we’re working on the public transportation function which will identify the number of an approaching bus.
 Our vision is that OrCam will help you make it to the supermarket by finding the street, finding the right bus, locating the product you want and paying for your purchase.
 You teach it the things you care about.
 Unlike some other technological products which utilize cameras, many of which rely on scanning the internet for information, with OrCam you don’t need to search through every bit of information out there.